GAVLab/fhwa2_viz/README.md

 Note: when changing log files, restart uPlayBack

-second argument in the command line is location of config file
+second argument in the command line is location of config file: